 Preparing for climate reporting: Insights from small ASX firms

-The Australian Government has made a proposal to introduce mandatory climate-related financial disclosures for a large number of companies in Australia, whether listed or unlisted.
+Australia has made a significant step toward the introduction of mandatory climate-related financial disclosures for a large number of companies in Australia, whether listed or unlisted.
+The Bill introduced into Parliament at the end of March passed the House of Representatives on 14 May 2024.
 With this proposed mandate looming, how prepared are these companies to report according to the disclosure standards?

 The climate-related financial disclosures proposal follows on from the Corporate Sustainability Reporting Directive (CSRD) that was entered into force and introduced specific climate disclosure requirements throughout Europe.
 In the same year, the International Sustainability Standards Board issued IFRS S1 and S2 that are progressively endorsed by different countries around the world, including Australia.